FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Video telematics provides even more helpful information by augmenting insights from conventional telematics with additional analytics.

-Telematics and Artificial Intelligence
+Telematics and artificial intelligence

 Dash cams with artificial intelligence (AI) can actually monitor hazards on the road and provide real-time alerts for changing traffic conditions or potential collisions.
 These systems have camera sensors that recognize pedestrians, vehicle lanes, and distances to other vehicles.